 Gad.
 Just think of the savings.
 According to the Huffington Post (http://www.huffingtonpost.com/2014/08/18/cost-of-raising-a-child_n_5688179.html), the cost of raising an American child to age eighteen is $304,480 (adjusted for inflation) so that $20,000 or $40,000 looks pretty cheap, No?
 And let’s not forget all the government services the issue of their loins will require: Special Ed. nutrition programs, psychologists and, for some, cells in the juvenile detention center.
 We save on those too.

-Of course, this $20,000 will not prevent the conception and birth of just one child, it will prevent the conception and birth of many as these kinds of people breed like flies.
-From my experience in the Guardian ad Litem program, such “families” usually produce three children so the savings to the taxpayer will be almost a million dollars.
+Of course, this $20,000 will not prevent the conception and birth of just one child, it will prevent the conception and birth of many, as these kinds of people breed like flies.
+From my experience in the Guardian ad Litem program, such “families” usually produce at least three children so the savings to the taxpayer will be almost a million dollars.
 Think on that for a moment.
 Almost a million bucks!
 And no more underclass!!

 Of course this proposal will outrage the politically correct.
 They will see it as an affront to humanity.
 But these days, political correctness is out the window so this proposal should have no trouble being put into law.
 Speaker Ryan will be pleased.